dimanikulin/capable-cpp-template/README.md

 # Coming features

-Add Table here

-- Using mermainjs to draw the diagramss in README

-- tables in README

 - build with Ninja and Cmake(CI)
 - CMake configuration
 - Documenting using Doxygen and Readme support (CI and Local) with Doxy configuration, Publish of documentation on git hub pages
 - Unit testing support, through GoogleTest and CTests (with an option to enable GoogleMock) (CI and Locally) and Publish Test Results
 - Using GitHub Actions CI workflows for Windows Linux and MacOS

 # Coming features, next

 - Using QT (CI and Locally)
 - Md Contributing Guideliness, Issues and Pull Requests,
 - An example of a Clang-Format config, inspired from the base Google model, with minor tweaks.
 This is aimed only as a starting point, as coding style is a subjective matter, everyone is free to either delete it (for the LLVM default) or supply their own alternative,
 - Static analyzers integration, with Clang-Tidy and Cppcheck(CI and Locally), the former being the default option,
 - Code coverage, enabled by using the ENABLE_CODE_COVERAGE option, through Codecov CI integration,
 - Package manager support, with Conan and Vcpkg, through their respective options, use Wix for win packages
+- use boold and italic
+- proofread

 # Contributing